 What You Should Know About This Degree

 More so than many other computer and information technology professions, information systems is focused on the intersection of computer science and human experience.
-Those working in information systems view technology as a people process, and study how humans interact with technology to create systems that address real-world problems and enhance the user experience.
+Those working in information systems view technology as a people process, and they study how humans interact with technology to create systems that address real-world problems and enhance the user experience.
 In addition to strong computer science skills, individuals looking to work in information systems should have business, decision-making, communication, and interpersonal skills.

 Because of the emphasis on business acumen, earning a Master of Business Administration (MBA) with a concentration in information systems is also a pathway to entry and advancement in the information systems field.
-An MBA is a more generalized degree that covers business skills like leadership, ethics, and finances, as well as in-depth study of information technology.
-Another consideration is that MBA programs typically take longer than master’s programs, and are looking for students who have a business background and a few years of professional experience.
+An MBA is a more generalized degree that covers business skills like leadership, ethics, and finances as well as in-depth study of information technology.
+Another consideration is that MBA programs typically take longer than master’s programs, and they are looking for students who have a business background and a few years of professional experience.

 Master’s in information systems programs tend to seek students who already have experience in computer science or a related field.
 Some graduate programs will waive courses for students who have certain experiences or professional certifications.
 When researching programs, find out if you qualify to have any courses or requirements waived.

 Here are some questions to ask when researching Master’s in Information Systems programs:

 - Am I eligible for this program?
 Master’s in information systems programs typically require students to have an undergraduate degree or coursework in computer science.
 They may also require students to have real-world experience in the field.
 As part of your research, review the program’s admissions qualifications to confirm your eligibility.